Updated on 17 August 2017

-Have you ever been to Shepherd Market?
-This little oasis of calm is one of London’s most charming areas.
-Located close to Green Park, between Curzon Street and Piccadilly, it’s very compact but its pedestrianized streets make it a pleasure to spend time in.
+Have you ever been to Shepherd Market in Mayfair, London?
+This little oasis of calm is one of the capital’s most charming areas.
+It has many cafes and boutique shops in its pedestrianized streets, making it a pleasure to spend time in.

 Nancy Mitford, the novelist and biographer, worked at Heywood Hill, the renowned book store on Curzon Street.
 The area was a popular residential choice for writers and artists such as Anthony Powell in the 1920s.
 Half Moon Street, adjacent to Shepherd Market, is where P.G.
 Wodehouse’s fictional characters Bertie Wooster and Jeeves lived.

 Despite its upmarket ambiance, the area used to be a red-light district where ladies of the night would ply their trade.
 These days its an altogether more salubrious place.
-There are a number of excellent restaurants, as well as some interesting independent shops and an art-house cinema, the Curzon Mayfair.
+There are a number of excellent restaurants such as Kitty Fisher’s, as well as some interesting independent shops and an art-house cinema, the Curzon Mayfair.

 The very upmarket private member’s club, 5 Hertford Street is also a popular destination.